How are quartz worktops made?

 Why templating is so important

 Every quarts worktop we make is made from a template created by our experts.
 Ideally, we will take detailed measurements of your actual, finished kitchen space before making the template.
-This is because quartz worktops, like marble and granite, need to be cut using special tools so the worktop needs to be finished with millimetre precision in order for it to fit properly and integrate with any sinks, taps, hobs or other intrusions.
+This is because quartz worktops, like marble and granite, need to be cut using special tools.
+The worktop needs to be finished with millimetre precision in order for it to fit properly and integrate with any sinks, taps, hobs or other intrusions.
 Unlike vinyl or wood, you can’t simply drill a new hole in stone yourself if you want to move a tap.
-Our team take great pride in their work, from templating to installation, and we are proud to be approaching a 100% satisfied customer rate.
+Our team take great pride in their work, from templating to installation.
+We are proud to be approaching a 100% satisfied customer rate.